Skip to content

 1. The Non-Technical Audit

 Before they leave, you must audit what they know.
 Do not ask for code comments; ask for system diagrams.
 Where are the single points of failure?
-Which passwords exist only in their LastPass?
+Which passwords exist only in their password manager?
 Use our Non-Technical Audit framework to map the dependency surface area.
 If they can't explain it simply, it's not a feature—it's technical debt.

 2. The "Look Over My Shoulder" Protocol